Hyder Ali: Control of Srirangapatna

-In 1757 Hyder Ali was called to Srirangapatna to support Devaraja against threats from Hyderabad and the Marathas.
-Upon his arrival he found the Mysorean army in disarray and near mutiny over pay.
+In 1757, Hyder Ali was called to Srirangapatna to support Devaraja against threats from Hyderabad and the Marathas.
+Upon his arrival, he found the Mysorean army in disarray and near mutiny over pay.
 While Devaraja bought his way out of the threats to Srirangapatna, Hyder Ali arranged for the army to be paid and arrested the ringleaders of the mutiny.

 Campaigns against Calicut

-In 1757, to resist the invasion of the Zamorin of Calicut, the Palakkad Raja sought the help of Hyder Ali.
+In 1757, to resist the invasion of the Zamorin of Calicut – an East India Company ally at the time, the Palakkad Raja sought the help of Hyder Ali.
 Hyder Ali then led campaigns against the Zamorin of Calicut in the Malabar Coast of India.
-In 1766, Hyder Ali defeated the Zamorin of Kozhikode – an East India Company ally at the time – and absorbed Kozhikode into his state.
+In 1766, Hyder Ali defeated the Zamorin of Kozhikode and absorbed Kozhikode into his state.
 The smaller princely states in northern and north-central parts of modern-day state of Kerala (Malabar region) including Kolathunadu, Kottayam, Kadathanadu, Kozhikode, Tanur, Valluvanad, and Palakkad were unified under the rulers of Mysore and were made a part of the larger Kingdom of Mysore.
-For his role in these activities Hyder Ali was rewarded by Devaraja with the jaghir (regional governorship) of Bangalore.
+For his role in these activities, Hyder Ali was rewarded by Devaraja with the jaghir (regional governorship) of Bangalore.

-Hyder Ali captures Bangalore (1758)
+Capture of Bangalore (1758)

-In 1758 Hyder Ali successfully forced the Marathas to lift a siege of Bangalore.
+In 1758, Hyder Ali successfully forced the Marathas to lift a siege of Bangalore.
 Hyder Ali's forces entered the city, thus capturing it.

-By 1759 Hyder Ali was in command of the entire Mysorean army.
+By 1759, Hyder Ali was in command of the entire Mysorean army.

+Siege of Channapatna (1759)

+In the year 1759, Balaji Baji Rao launched a military expedition against Bangalore and Channapatna, with Gopal Hari and Anand Rao leading the forces.
+However, Hyder Ali managed to defeat the much larger Maratha army with a smaller force.
+As a result, Channapatna and the surrounding districts were incorporated into the Mysore territory.

 Nawab of Mysore (1759)

-The young King of Mysore Krishnaraja Wodeyar II rewarded Hyder Ali's performance by granting him the title of Fath Hyder Bahadur or Nawab Hyder Ali Khan.
-Hyder Ali is also known to be the first ruler of Mysore to be granted the title of Nawab, thus it can be said that he was briefly the "Nawab of Mysore" by 1759.
+The young King of Mysore, Krishnaraja Wodeyar II, rewarded Hyder Ali's performance by granting him the title of Fath Hyder Bahadur or Nawab Hyder Ali Khan.
+Hyder Ali is also known to be the first ruler of Mysore to be granted the title of Nawab; thus, it can be said that he was briefly the "Nawab of Mysore" by 1759.

-Because of the ongoing conflicts with the Marathas the Mysorean treasury was virtually bankrupted, prompting the queen mother to force into exile Nanjaraj, who had assumed the position of dalwai upon his brother's death in 1758.
+Because of the ongoing conflicts with the Marathas, the Mysorean treasury was virtually bankrupted, prompting the queen mother to force into exile Nanjaraj, who had assumed the position of dalwai upon his brother's death in 1758.
 Hyder Ali was a beneficiary of this action, rising in influence in the court.